beyondstorage/beyond-tp/docs/specs/99-add-job-metadata.md

 ### Set Job Metadata in Handler

-When job is run, rpc call `SetJobMetadata` to save metadata into DB, and call `GetJobMetadata` as needed.
+When job is run, conduct rpc call `SetJobMetadata` to save metadata into DB, and call `GetJobMetadata` as needed.

 For more, user **should** ensure job metadata available by `Await` when job is handled asynchronously.

+### Remove Metadata

+When job is finished, the metadata can be GC by directly delete key with given prefix `jmeta:<job_id>` in DB.

 ## Compatibility